 Share relevant and timely data

-Just as with targeted advertising, data is the holy grail of ad tech PR.
+Just as with targeted advertising, data is the holy grail in ad tech PR.
 Reporters love data and prospective clients are won by seeing interesting data pulls in the trade and business press.
 Additionally, pulling data internally can be a great way to keep the company involved in the news and add value to those who report on the current news cycles.

 Build strong reporter relationships